dwarvesf/playground/Engineering/Data/mapreduce-components.md

 Answer: the number of mappers is entirely dependent on the number of input splits.*

 If there are 10 input splits, there will be 10 mappers.
-If there are 100 input splits, there will be 100 mappers
+If there are 100 input splits, there will be 100 mappers.

 So a mapper is invoked for every single record in the input split and then the output of the mapper should be a key value pair.
 In our sample stock data set, every line is a record for us and we need to parse the record to get the stock symbol and the closing price.
 The stock symbol and the closing price becomes the output from each execution of the mapper: the symbol is going to be the key and the closing price is going to be the value in your key value pair.